 Maybe this is why God can seem so silent.

-This leads to the inevitable question, if he is quiet when we mourn, is he loud when we rejoice?
-Well, how might that loudness manifest?
-People often say God feels closest when they’re feeling happiest.
-When we’re happy we’re full of praise and gratitude and hallelujahs and God is so good, and we feel like God’s presence surrounds us.
-I wonder if the answer is to be found in the concept of mirroring.
+So, if God is quiet when we mourn, is he therefore loud when we rejoice?
+Perhaps he is.
+Consider how that loudness might manifest.
+People often say that God feels closest when they’re feeling happiest.
+When we’re happy we’re full of praise and gratitude and hallelujahs and God is so good, and we feel like God’s presence surrounds us warmly.

 Joy is contagious.
 But so is misery.
 If you sit with a miserable person, you quickly begin to feel the same way.
+You mirror them.
 So if God is truly mourning with us, he is truly going to be a fellow mourner.
-And mourning feels terrible, it does need feel warm like joy – it is lonely, cold, and painful.
-If God is mirroring those dark emotions we’re feeling, sitting with us in solidarity because he genuinely cares and grieves with us, then in our pain and loneliness, we are going to feel like God isn’t there, because we associate God’s presence with the feel-good emotions of happiness, joy, and security.
+And mourning feels terrible.
+It doesn’t feel warm like joy: it is cold, lonely, raw, and painful.
+If God is mirroring the same dark emotions that we’re feeling (sitting with us in solidarity because he genuinely cares), then in our pain and loneliness, we are going to feel like God isn’t there – because we only associate God’s presence with the feel-good emotions of happiness, joy, and security.

-So in conclusion, as we strive to better validate our friends and loved ones, learning to sit with them quietly and without judgment as Job’s friends sat with him (those first few weeks before they erred), perhaps we’ll begin to see too that when we feel the most lack in our own lives, when God is silent, he is actually just as present with us as he is during times of plenty.
+So in conclusion, as we strive to better validate our friends and loved ones during difficult times, sitting with them quietly and without judgment as Job’s friends did during those first few weeks before they erred, let’s also remember that when God is silent and we feel deprived of his presence, he is actually just as present with us in these times as he is in our times of joy.